EPCCed/eidf-docs/docs/services/s3/getting-started.md

 mkdir -p data
 ```

 Create a CSV file of universities in Edinburgh and their postcodes, `data/edinburgh.csv`.
-This can be done programatically as follows:
+This can be done programmatically as follows:

 ```bash
 cat << EOF > data/edinburgh.csv